-Under a number of statutes, many of which have a long historical background, the U.S. federal government or States may not necessarily treat investments of national or companies of El Salvador as they do U.S. investments or investments from a third country.
-Paragraph 1 and 2 of the Annex list the sectors or matters subject to U.S. exceptions.
+Under a number of statutes, many of which have a long historical background, the U.S. federal government or States may not necessarily treat investments of nationals or companies of Honduras as they do U.S. investments or investments from a third country.
+Paragraphs 1 through 3 of the Annex list the sectors or matters subject to U.S. exceptions.

-The U.S. exception from its national treatment obligation are: atomic energy; customhouse brokers; licenses for broadcast, common carrier, or aeronautical radio stations; COMSAT; subsidies or grants, including government-supported loans, guarantees, and insurance; State and local measures exempt from Article 1102 of the

-North American Free Trade Agreement pursuant to Article 1108 thereof; and landing of submarine cables.
+The U.S. exceptions from its national treatment obligation are: atomic energy; customhouse brokers; licenses for broadcast, common carrier, or aeronautical radio stations; COMSAT; subsidies or grants, including government-supported loans, guarantees, and insurance; State and local measures exempt from Article 1102 of the North American Free Trade Agreement pursuant to Article 1108 thereof; and landing of submarine cables.

-The U.S. exceptions from its national and MFN treatment obligation are: fisheries; air and maritime transport, and related activities; banking, insurance, securities, and other financial services; and one-way satellite transmissions of Direct-to-Home (DTH) and Direct Broadcast Satellite (DBS) television services and of digital audio services.
+The U.S. exceptions from its national and MFN treatment obligation are: fisheries; and air and maritime transport, and related activities.